ntu-cam-clic/Social_Decision_Making_Tasks/README.md

-# QualGames: Implementation of Decision-Making Tasks on Qualtrics
+# QualGames: A collection of Qualtrics-based behavioral decision-making tasks for psychology and behavioral economics research.

 Scripts and images for implementing the following 15 decision-making tasks on Qualtrics.
 We also share scripts for preprocessing the raw data from these tasks (e.g., calculating scores for each task and each participant).